 In an action that will impact the deployment of not just Small Wireless Facilities but also macro sites, the FCC rejects the “significant gap” standard adopted by many Circuit Courts.
 The FCC explains that its ruling “reflects and supports a marketplace in which services can be offered in a multitude of ways with varied capabilities and performance characteristics . . . .”
 The FCC clarifies that it is rejecting court-created standards requiring a showing of both a significant gap in service and an analysis of alternatives.
-In response to an inquiry by local governments, the Commission states that it is rejecting “both the version of the ‘coverage gap’ test followed by the First, Fourth, and Seventh Circuits (requiring applicants to show ‘not just that this application has been rejected but that further reasonable efforts to find another solution are so likely to be fruitless that it is a waste of time even to try’) and the version endorsed by the Second, Third, and Ninth Circuits (requiring applicants to show that the proposed facilities are the ‘least intrusive means’ for filling a coverage gap).”
+In response to an inquiry by local governments, the Commission states that it is rejecting “both the version of the ‘coverage gap’ test followed by the 1st, 4th, and 7th Circuits (requiring applicants to show ‘not just that this application has been rejected but that further reasonable efforts to find another solution are so likely to be fruitless that it is a waste of time even to try’) and the version endorsed by the 2nd, 3rd, and 9th Circuits (requiring applicants to show that the proposed facilities are the ‘least intrusive means’ for filling a coverage gap).”

-The FCC also overrules the Eighth and Ninth Circuits’ interpretation of Section 253(a), which required a showing of “an existing or complete inability to offer a telecommunications service,” finding this approach “contrary to the material inhibition standard of California Payphone” and at odds with statutory purposes and goals of the Act.
+The FCC also overrules the 8th and 9th Circuits’ interpretation of Section 253(a), which required a showing of “an existing or complete inability to offer a telecommunications service,” finding this approach “contrary to the material inhibition standard of California Payphone” and at odds with statutory purposes and goals of the Act.